Molcas/OpenMolcas/doc/source/users.guide/programs/mcpdft.rst

 :kword:`MECI`
   The keyword is needed to calculate potentials for analytical gradients when calculating minimum energy conical itersections (MECI)
+  This calcules the first drivative of the effective Hamiltonian matrix element rather than the NAC

   .. xmldoc:: <KEYWORD MODULE="MCPDFT" NAME="MECI" APPEAR="Potentials for Off-Diagaonal Gradients" KIND="SINGLE" LEVEL="BASIC">
               %%Keyword: MECI <basic>
               <HELP>
               Needed to compute potentials for CMS-PDFT analytical gradients during MECI.
+              Calculates the first derivative of the effective Hamiltonian matrix element rather than the NAC
+              Must be used with the NAC keyword.
               </HELP>
               </KEYWORD>